zeobviouslyfakeacc/ModLoaderInstaller/README.md

 - Add the mod's DLL file(s) to the directory called
   `<Steam>/SteamApps/common/TheLongDark/mods`,
   which the installer program should've already created.

+**Troubleshooting:**

+- If the installer doesn't let you patch `Rewired_Core.dll` because it says the file is `Invalid`,
+  you'll need to restore the original DLL file:
+  - If you've installed an earlier version of the mod loader, re-run the old installer to unpatch the file.
+  - Alternatively, if you're using Steam, you can use the [Verify integrity of game files](https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335) option.
+  - If you've pirated TLD, I can't help you.
+You'll need to buy the game or at least find a distribution that includes binary-identical versions of all files.

 ### For developers: